nanoc/nanoc.app/content/docs/guides/using-external-sources.md

 	  </tbody>
 	</table>

+Finally you have to stop nanoc from rendering pages from your employee data, so add this at the top of your <span class="filename">Rules</span> file:

+	#!ruby
+	ignore '/external/*'

-Compile, and you will see the employee directory!
+Now compile, and you will see the employee directory!